Please confirm you are of legal drinking age to enter our shop

 We may use your personal data for marketing purposes.
 This may include:

-- contacting you to notify you of any changes to our website which may affect the service we offer you; and
+contacting you to notify you of any changes to our website which may affect the service we offer you.

-- using or permitting third parties to use your personal data, so that they may supply you with information of products and services that may be of interest to you.
+We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.
+These third parties may supply you with information of products and services that may be of interest to you.

 We may share your personal data with third parties.
 This may include:

-Some of our third party processors may be based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+If we use external third-party processors based outside the United Kingdom so their processing of your personal data will involve a transfer of data outside or United Kingdom.

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection as it is afforded in the EEA; or
+Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection as it is afforded in the UK; or

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us: email@example.com.